Compare savings accounts for Irish savers

 When will interest rates go up or be cut in Ireland?

 Any tax you need to pay on your interest is typically deducted by your bank before the interest is paid to you.
-If you’d like to know more about your deductions, you can request a statement of DIRT.
+If you’d like to know more about your deductions, you can request a statement of DIRT from your provider.

-Deposit Interest Retention Tax does not apply to interest on demand deposit accounts that are owned by:
+Deposit Interest Retention Tax might not apply to interest on savings accounts that are owned by:

 • People not resident for tax in Ireland